 Games aren’t just fun – they’re brain boosters too!
 Playing video games can sharpen your mind in cool ways.
 They help you think faster, remember more, and solve tricky problems.
 It’s like a workout for your brain.

-Strategy games, for example, make you better at planning and reasoning.
+Strategy games can help make you better at planning and reasoning.
 First-person shooters improve how your eyes and hands work together.
 They also teach you to think on your feet.

 Action role-playing games (RPGs) are great for decision-making.
 They help you figure things out without being told what to do.
 Simulation games teach you how to manage resources and make real-world choices.